Bedrock-OSS/bedrock-wiki/docs/guide/software-preparation.md

 ### bridge.

-[bridge.](https://bridge-core.app/) is a light-weight, dedicated IDE for Minecraft addons.
-It features [innovative features](https://bridge-core.app/guide/features/) such as [entity and block previews](https://bridge-core.app/guide/features/index.html#file-previews), [rich auto-completions and file validations](https://bridge-core.app/guide/features/index.html#auto-completions-and-validation) and [advanced file creation with presets](https://bridge-core.app/guide/features/index.html#advanced-file-creation). bridge. includes a regular text editor for experienced addon creators and a tree editor to make it easy for beginners to get started with editing JSON files.
+[bridge.](https://bridge-core.app/) is a light-weight, dedicated IDE for Minecraft add-ons.
+It features [innovative features](https://bridge-core.app/guide/features/) such as [entity and block previews](https://bridge-core.app/guide/features/index.html#file-previews), [rich auto-completions and file validations](https://bridge-core.app/guide/features/index.html#auto-completions-and-validation) and [advanced file creation with presets](https://bridge-core.app/guide/features/index.html#advanced-file-creation). bridge. includes a regular text editor for experienced add-on creators and a tree editor to make it easy for beginners to get started with editing JSON files.

 <Spoiler title="Configuring Bridge">